Your Journey to Better Vision Starts Here!

 Presbyopia is a condition that typically becomes noticeable for most people around age 45.
-In children and young adults, the lens inside the eye can easily focus on distant and near objects.
-With age, the lens loses its ability to focus adequately.
+In children and young adults, the lens inside the eye can easily change shape to focus on distant and near objects.
+As we age, the lens loses its ability to focus adequately.
 Although presbyopia is not completely understood, it is thought that the lens and its supporting structures lose the ability to make the lens longer during close vision effort.
 To compensate, affected individuals usually find that holding reading material further away makes the image clearer.
 Ultimately, aids such as reading glasses are typically needed by the mid-forties.
 Besides glasses, presbyopia can be dealt with in a number of ways.
-Options include: monovision and multifocal contact lenses, monovision laser vision correction, and new presbyopia correcting implant lenses.
+Options include: monovision and multifocal contact lenses, monovision laser vision correction, and new presbyopia correcting lens implants.

 A chalazion is a swollen bump on the eyelid resulting from a blocke oil gland.
 Often, you might not know you have a chalazion developing as there is usually little or no pain.
 But as it continues to grow, your eyelid may become red, swollen, and tender or painful to touch.
 If the chalazion rows large enough, it can press on your eye and cause blurred vision.
 In some cases, the whole eyelid may swell and be difficult to open.

 What is a stye?